nghorbani/NIP_SS16/ML2/readme.md

 ![alt tag](images/GPC.png)

 If the '+' and 'o' colors coincide then that point is correctly classified.
+The points without any circle around them are training points.